Sexual Health Issues in Women with Cancer

 - What specialist(s) would you suggest that I talk with to learn more?

-- Is there a support group that you recommend?
+- Are there support groups in this area that you recommend?

 - What method(s) of birth control are advised?